 The film clearly attempts to provide a very human portrait of the “father of modern biology” – a man dedicated to truth, scientific truth, and whose book, The Origin of Species (1859), undoubtedly changed the world.
 Darwin’s Darkest Hour is well worth experiencing.

-Interestingly, shortly after viewing this film I came across an interesting article in The Christian Century on “Evolution and Sacrifice: Cooperation as a Scientific Principle” by Sarah Coakley.
+Interestingly, shortly after viewing this film I came across an intriguing article in The Christian Century on “Evolution and Sacrifice: Cooperation as a Scientific Principle” by Sarah Coakley.

 I’ll conclude this post with that part of Coakley’s article that I found most insightful, followed by a short video comprised of clips from Darwin’s Darkest Hour.